FacuLitterio/FacuLitterio/README.md

 #### About Me
 My Name is Facundo Litterio 👋
 I'm a Full Stack Web Developer.
-¡MERN Stack it's my passion!
+¡MERN Stack is my passion!